 This fellowship is intended for graduates of universities in specific areas of India and Pakistan (you may view the qualifying map here) who are currently pursuing a graduate degree at the University of California.
 To be eligible, a student must:

-- Not have been engaged previously in graduate study at any other institution of higher learning in the United States.
+- Not have engaged previously in graduate study at any other institution of higher learning in the United States.

 Students at any stage of graduate study may be nominated, but preference is given to those holding a masters degree, and particularly those who have reached the dissertation stage and have exhausted the normal sources of financial support.